fastly/compute-actions/README.md

 This repository contains GitHub Actions to help you build on Fastly's Compute@Edge platform, such as installing the CLI, and building and deploying services.

-> **IMPORTANT:** Compute@Edge is currently in limited availability.
-For more information on what this means, read the [Fastly product and feature lifecycle](https://docs.fastly.com/products/fastly-product-lifecycle#limited-availability) guide.

 ## Usage

 To compile and deploy a Compute@Edge service at the root of the repository, you can use the `fastly/compute-actions` main action.
 This will install the Fastly CLI, build your project, and deploy it to your Fastly service.
 If you used `fastly compute init` to initialise your project, this will work out of the box: